 How to Use Ventilation to Protect Health

 - Use exhaust fans in bathrooms to remove moisture and gases from the house.

 - Fit your kitchen with an exhaust fan that moves the air to the outside.
 Use the fan or open a window when cooking to remove fumes and airborne particles.

 - Make sure gas, propane, wood or other combustion appliances vent completely to the outside.
 Do not use ventless stoves.
-Install a carbon monoxide detector near your bedrooms.
+Install a carbon monoxide detector in multiple locations in your house.